zalenix/portaldocs/portal-sdk/generated/portalfx-extension-partner-request-process.md

 ![alt-text](../media/portalfx-partner-request-process/status.png "Partner Request Status")

 If an item needs more data, or is declined, then we will email you during the prioritization process.
-The status of the items will be marked  "**In Progress**" after we begin the implementation process.
+The status of the items will be marked  "**In Progress**" after the Ibiza team begins the implementation process.